 All elementary students have the privilege of checking out books from our first-floor library.
-They will attend library class once during their 6-day enrichment cycle.
+They will attend library class once a week.

 Students are required to check out library books on their reading level and age group.
 Some exceptions will be made at the librarian's discretion for special reading program members, such as Name That Book.
 Library staff reserves the right to restrict books based on content and the child's age or maturity.